Wondering what makes Havana so captivating and unique? Allow me to quickly over simplify it for you.

 - Access to internet is restricted and controlled by the government.
 No home, restaurant, or cellphone has wifi.
 If you wish to connect to the internet, visit the Parque Central Hotel.
 Buy a 1 hour internet access card for $5 USD.
 Don’t worry, you know you need the digital detox anyway!

-- Bring toiletries that will last for your whole trip.
-It is very hard to come by toiletries in Cuba.
-You can also bring some as gifts for the locals working at your casa particular.
-They will be very grateful.
+- Bring toiletries that will last you for your whole trip.
+It is very hard to come by toiletries in Cuba so you should also bring some as gifts for the locals working at your casa particular.
+They will be very grateful!

-- For another short trip blog post you can read my blog about spending 2 days in New York City.
+- For another trip blog post you can read my blog post about Mexico.